jhz7/mattilda-app/README.md

 ### Running

-- The development environment leverages on docker compose to run two containers:
+- The development environment leverages on docker compose to run three containers:

   1. A Postgres DB
+  2. A Redis pubsub and cache server
-  2. The apprication server
+  3. The application server

 - Open a terminal in the `deployment` folder and execute